Mehdiazarafza/Hybrid-reasoning/Evaulation/Common-sense.md

 3-  Emphasis on Fog Lights: While fog lights can help improve visibility, they should not be relied upon solely.

-4- Wiping and Defrosting Guidance: The statement "make sure your windshield wipers are on and working properly" is a general reminder, but it doesn't provide specific guidance on how to adjust wiper speed and frequency based on weather conditions

-5- Oversimplification of Lane Maintenance: The statement "stay in your lane" is a general reminder, but it doesn't address specific considerations for maintaining lane position in heavy rain and fog.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------